Carreau/phd-dissertation/parts/part3.rst

 The questions we address in this part of the manuscript are :  How does the far extends the soft part of the gel?
 What are its precise mechanical properties?
 How does it change over time?
-Is the actin cloud elastic or viscous ?
+Is the actin cloud elastic or viscous?

 .. _fig-intensity-profile:
 .. figure:: /figs/intensity_profile_xnM_Arp_xnM_CP_xmin.png